S&Co Workshops and Retreats

 MONTH FOUR – WEDNESDAY 28 DECEMBER 2022: FORMATTING, PROOFREADING AND REVISIONS

 TUTORIAL: Basic intro to formatting your screenplay or play.
 Vomit drafts - yes or no?
 Dealing with writers' block.
 The importance of proofreading before sending out your script.
 How to incorporate revisions effectively.
 How to edit, tweak, rewrite or replace a poor scene from scratch.
 Thinking in words or images.
 WORKSHOP: Each group goes through notes on other people's scripts.
 What's better, what still needs more thought.
 Are there plot holes or characters that need to be refined?
 HOMEWORK: Write more of the first draft of your script - around 80% is expected, but finish it if you can! - and send it to your group by 10pm on Friday 20 January 2023.
-Read and make notes on co-students' work, to be discussed in January's session, and emailed to them the day after.
+Read and make notes on co-students' work, to be discussed in January's session, then emailed .

 MONTH FIVE – WEDNESDAY 25 JANUARY 2023: SCRIPT ANALYSIS

-TUTORIAL: Zanna (stage) and Alex (screen) will each take a scene (or scenes) from a well-known script and deep-dive into what works (or doesn't) to help you recognise good techniques and avoid pitfalls.
+We'll start with the TUTORIAL: Zanna (stage) and Alex (screen) will each take a scene (or scenes) from a well-known script and deep-dive into what works (or doesn't) to help you recognise good techniques and avoid pitfalls.
 This will encompass everything we've covered to date: plot, structure, characters, dialogue and format.
 WORKSHOP: Your scripts should now be in far better shape.
 Each group explains their notes on other people's work, now focusing on character notes and finer details, including scenes that may need to be cut or even deleted.
-Each group also designates a writer to have a short excerpt from their script read aloud in next month's session.
-HOMEWORK: The chosen writer from each group should send us, asap, a polished 3-5 page scene to be table-read by professional S&Co Actors.
-You must all submit a complete first draft of your script to your group by 17 February 2023, and exchange notes no later than the day after Toolkit 6 .
+Additionally, each group designates a writer to have a short excerpt from their script read aloud in next month's session.
+HOMEWORK: The chosen writer from each group should send us, asap, a polished 3-page scene to be table-read by professional S&Co Actors.
+You will all submit a complete first draft of your script to your group by 17 February 2023, and exchange notes no later than the day after Toolkit 6 .
 Note: These will not be discussed at the final session, but will be invaluable when you polish your scripts, ready for sending to comps or producers.

 MONTH SIX – WEDNESDAY 22 FEBRUARY 2023: NEXT STEPS: CONTESTS, PITCHES, PRODUCERS/AGENTS

-TUTORIAL: Next steps in the business - one-page pitch docs, whether to enter comps, how to pitch live and find an agent or producer, followed by an open forum session where we'll be led by students' questions.
-WORKSHOP: The nominated writer from each group will have their scene read aloud and discussed by tutors and other students.
-You will not exchange verbal notes this month.
+Again, we'll kick off with the WORKSHOP: Nominated writers will have their scene read aloud and discussed by tutors and other students.
+Note: You will not exchange verbal notes this month.
+TUTORIAL: Next steps in the business, including whether to enter comps, pitch docs, and how to pitch live and approach an agent or producer, followed by an open forum session led by students' questions.
 HOMEWORK: The final countdown and test!
 In the next weeks you'll each swap finished drafts with a writer who's never seen your script before.
 They'll prepare notes for you and you'll reciprocate.
 Since the course will now be over, you can discuss and agree the deadline for note-giving between you.
 After that, you're all encouraged to keep in touch!